Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

 Malcolm Brogdon Insights vs. the Heat

+- The Heat are the second-best defensive squad in the league, allowing 109.8 points per game.

-- Conceding 109.8 points per contest, the Heat are the second-ranked squad in the NBA defensively.
+- Allowing 41.9 rebounds per contest, the Heat are the sixth-ranked squad in the league.

-- On the glass, the Heat are ranked sixth in the NBA, allowing 41.9 rebounds per game.
+- In terms of assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.

 - Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.